 Red-breasted sapsucker.
 Photo by Stephen Cunliffe

-Jefferson Land Trust is working with many different partners to protect more and more stretches of the Dosewallips and Duckabush Rivers.
-We are doing this through a combination of conservation easements and outright purchase of habitat lands from private landowners.
+Jefferson Land Trust is working with many different partners to protect long stretches of wildlife habitat on the Dosewallips and Duckabush Rivers.
+We are doing this through a combination of permanent agreements with landowners and outright land purchases.

 Our work began on the Dosewallips River in 1994, when long-time residents Vern and Ida Bailey donated a conservation easement on their 187-acre working ranch and forestland, helping to protect scenic open space and wildlife habitat.
 The latest acquisitions in these watersheds have been on the Duckabush River.
 In 2015, we acquired 140 acres of riverbank and forest, conserving rich salmon spawning grounds and protecting the bulk of the remaining private riparian habitat on the south side of the mid-Duckabush River.
 This will allow the area to continue to grow into a complex mature forest, providing the woody debris, erosion control and shade that supports habitat needed for salmon recovery.